scottx611x/CSCI-S-40/Lecture/Lectures.md

     - A mechanism to allow for direction of media stream to different places
     - Specifying the types of media streams
     - Imagine a scenario where ou want to send audio to the nice speakers in the back (one IP) and the video to the machine with the nice screen (another IP)
-    - Gives you the ability to specify the types of Codecs, the IP addresses to send specific media streams to,
+    - Gives you the ability to specify the types of Codecs, the IP addresses to send specific media streams to, and the port numbers to which the streams should be delivered
+    - We could spend days on SDP but this is the most important thing to appreciate

+  -

   - RTCWEB/WEBRTC